 The Royal Botanic Garden Edinburgh – it sounds impressive and given the complexity of its funding masters (and its structure – RBGE actually comprises four gardens in Scotland), the Edinburgh garden does a jolly good job of fulfilling expectations.

-It has two entrances – a small one on Inverleith Row and the main John Hope Gateway on Arboretum Place.
-One suspects Disneyworld could teach the RBGE a thing or two about customer flow through the reception building but it’s roomy and outlines the garden’s wide-ranging purposes.
-And when you’re in, it’s everything you’d expect from an internationally renowned botanical garden.
-Rock garden; alpines and some spectacular Scottish specialities – an azalea lawn and meconopsis heaven in the woodland garden, as well as elements you wouldn’t expect in this climate such as some towering Echium pininanas whatever you think of them (Elaine wasn’t keen).
+And once you’re through into the garden itself, it’s everything you’d expect from an internationally renowned botanical garden.
+Rock garden; alpines and some spectacular Scottish specialities such as the azalea lawn and wonderful displays of meconopsis in early summer, as well as elements you wouldn’t expect in this climate such as some towering Echium pininanas whatever you think of them (Elaine wasn’t keen as you can deduce from our little video at the end)

 In places more functional than pretty, its size and numerous surfaced paths makes RBGE a favourite venue for picnicking families, undoubtedly attracted also by the tameness of the squirrels.
 However the huge number of mature trees and mysterious little single track paths, allow opportunities for solitude even on the busiest days.